 How to Calculate Maximum Demand (MD): A Malaysian Guide

-On a Malaysian commercial or industrial bill, the charges tied to your maximum demand are among the largest single line items you pay TNB — and since 1 July 2025 they have changed shape entirely.
-This guide explains what maximum demand is, how it is calculated, how the new tariff charges it, and how to bring it down.
+On a Malaysian commercial or industrial bill, the charges tied to your maximum demand are among the largest single line items you pay TNB, and since 1 July 2025 they have changed shape entirely.
+This guide explains what maximum demand is, how it is calculated, why the arithmetic trips almost everyone who meets it, how the new tariff charges it, and how to bring it down.

 What maximum demand is